Stade Auguste Vollaire

 Stade Auguste Vollaire is a multi-use stadium in Centre de Flacq, Flacq District, Mauritius.
 It is currently used mostly for staging football matches and is the home stadium of Faucon Flacq SC.
 The stadium holds 4,000 people.

 History

-For first time, final of the 2019 Indian Ocean Island Games was played here, pitting the hosts Mauritius against Reunion.
+For first time, the final of the 2019 Indian Ocean Island Games was played here, pitting the hosts Mauritius against Réunion.